for-the-new-order/for-the-new-order.github.io/_pages/ranks-and-rewards/talents.md

 <mark>This is a work in progress, getting tested</mark>; don't purchase those until further notice.
 Jump to [Regular Talents](/rules/talents/#regular-talents) instead.

--   After field testing the first idea, adjustments were needed and were integrated with the existing Squads & Squadrons rules.

 > If you are a <mark>GM</mark> that want to try this out, please give me your feedback and ideas on [GitHub](https://github.com/for-the-new-order/for-the-new-order.github.io/issues/new).